Yeast Infection: Signs & Symptoms

 • Shiny, white areas on the penis

 Sometimes the symptoms of a yeast infection can be more serious and require extra care.
-You might need a longer course of treatment or a plan to keep the infection from coming back.
+Or you may get repeated infections.
+You might need a longer course of treatment or a prevention plan with your doctor to keep the infection from coming back.
+Severe yeast infections are also called complicated yeast infections.

 You can get a more complicated infection if: